- 2 cups roughly chopped ripe tomatoes

 Fill a large bowl with ice and cold water, and set it aside.

-In a 4- or 6-quart Dutch oven, or other heavy bottomed pot with a tight-fitting lid, combine the chopped tomatoes, wine, water, onions, peppercorns, and tarragon sprigs.
-Bring to a boil over high heat, uncovered; then reduce the heat to a simmer and cook for 15 minutes.
+In a 6 quart cast iron Dutch-oven, or other heavy-bottomed pot with a tight-fitting lid, combine the tomatoes, wine, water, sliced onions, peppercorns, tarragon, and bay leaf.
+Bring to a boil over high heat, reduce the heat to a simmer, and cook for 15 minutes.

-Raise the heat to high, add the lobster to the pot, and cover the pot immediately with a heavy, tight-fitting lid.
-Steam the lobster for 13 minutes, until it is bright red and the long feelers are easily removed from their sockets.
-Immediately plunge the lobster into the bowl of ice water, and let it cool for 5 minutes.
+Raise the heat back to high.
+Add the lobsters to the pot, one at a time, cover the pot immediately with a tight fitting lid.
+Steam the lobster until they are bright red and you can pull the long feelers on the head out with no resistance, about 9 to 11 minutes.
+Using tongs, immediately plunge the lobsters into the bowl of ice water and let cool for 5 minutes.
+Repeat with the remaining lobsters.

-Remove the lobster from the ice water and set it on a rimmed baking sheet.
+Remove the lobsters from the ice water and set on a rimmed baking sheet.
 Using kitchen shears, remove the lobster meat from the tail and claws.
-Use a knife to chop the lobster meat into bite-size pieces.
-You should have about 1 cup; set it aside.
+Use a knife to chop the meat into bite size pieces.
+You should have about 2 cups of lobster meat, set aside until ready to use.
+Best if eaten in 2 days.